GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a GMC Yukon are $1,008 a year with full coverage.
-Comprehensive costs around $180 each year, collision costs $202, and liability costs $468.
+The average auto insurance rates for a GMC Yukon are $1,008 annually including full coverage.
+Comprehensive costs an estimated $180 each year, collision costs $202, and liability costs $468.
 A liability-only policy costs as little as $518 a year, with high-risk insurance costing around $2,162.
-Teenage drivers receive the highest rates at $4,034 a year or more.
+Teens cost the most to insure at $4,034 a year or more.

 Average premium for full coverage: $1,008

-Prices include $500 physical damage deductibles, 30/60 liability limits, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all U.S. states and Yukon models.
+Rates are based on $500 physical damage deductibles, liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Yukon models.

-For a driver around age 40, prices range go from as low as $518 for just the minimum liability insurance to a high rate of $2,162 for a driver required to buy high-risk insurance.
+For the average 40-year-old driver, GMC Yukon insurance rates go from as cheap as $518 for basic liability insurance to a high rate of $2,162 for a driver that may need high-risk insurance.

-These examples demonstrate why all drivers should compare rates for a specific zip code and risk profile, instead of using average rates.
+The examples above highlight why all drivers should compare rates for a targeted area and their own personal driving habits, instead of using averaged prices.

 Use the form below to get customized rates for your location.